getting-things-gnome/gtg/docs/source/contributing.rst

 You can file a bug at https://github.com/getting-things-gnome/gtg/issues/new

-If your branch is solving specific reported bugs, please also register your branch to these bugs.
-It allows to link together all related resources (which in turn is useful to dig out precious information from all the discussions that happened around those bugs).
+If your branch is solving specific reported issue, please include the number of the issue in the commit message or the pull request description.
+This will enable others to quickly navigate to the issue being solved.

 For more detailed information, see the `HACKING`_ guide included in the GTG code.